-In recent years, the volume of submissions, particularly in the more complex application types related to producing alcohol beverage products, has caused approval times to increase.
-Approval times spiked to an average of 122 days in FY 2016, and over 200 days for alcohol producer applications, creating potential financial hardships for these applicants.
-TTB started to reduce approval times in FY 2017 and, to build on these performance improvements, TTB and Treasury established a two-year Agency Priority Goal (APG) for FY 2018 - 2019 to improve the timeliness and consistency of service levels by reducing average processing times for new permit applications by 20 percent and achieving its service standard for 85 percent of applicants.
+In recent years, the increased volume of submissions, particularly in the more complex application types related to producing alcohol beverage products, has caused approval times to increase.
+This year, TTB received more than 9,000 applications, continuing the trend and reaching an historic high.
+As a result, approval times spiked to an average of 122 days in FY 2016, and over 200 days for alcohol producer applications, creating potential financial hardships for these applicants.
+In FY 2018, to build on the performance improvements achieved in FY 2017, TTB and Treasury established an Agency Priority Goal to improve the timeliness and consistency of service levels by reducing average processing times for new permit applications by 20 percent and achieving its service standard for 85 percent of applicants.